Vashi's first impressions of Law 365

 Around a month before my qualification date, I was contacted by a recruiter explaining that she had a very exciting NQ commercial role (specialising in tech/IT, particularly Microsoft Partners) at Law 365.
 I was intrigued, so I did some research.

-It was obvious from my research that Law 365 was very different -- from the subscription billing structure to the focus on the wellbeing of staff members -- from the traditional law firm model.
+It was obvious from my research that Law 365 was very different to your traditional law firm-- from the subscription billing structure to the focus on the wellbeing of staff members.
 This modern business model was refreshing for me to see (as a soon-to-be NQ solicitor), so I called the recruiter back the same day to send my CV over.